Brilliant ‘Steps to Success’ Options performance by @theatre...

 • Weimar and Nazi Germany 1918-1939

 The aim of the A Level curriculum at Barnwell is to engage and develop critical thinking Historians.
-It allows students gain a deeper understanding of the past through political, social, economic and cultural perspectives.
-The course is sequenced into the following, Component 1: Breadth study, and we have chosen the Tudors: England, 1485–1603.
-Component 2: Depth study Revolution and dictatorship: Russia, 1917–1953.
-This option provides for the study in depth of the coming and practice of communism in Russia.
-Students will also complete a Historical Investigation based on Civil Rights America.
-Students follow the AQA syllabus.
+It allows students to gain a deeper understanding of the past through political, social, economic and cultural perspectives.
+Students will be following the AQA syllabus, and we have elected to choose the following components:

 Click the image to download.